vukdjoric/k8swrld/README.md

 kubectl get deployment -n kube-system aws-load-balancer-controller
 ```

-You cluster should be ready by now.
-Some useful commands:
+Your cluster should be ready:
 ```
 kubectl get nodes
 kubectl get all -n k8swrld